modelica-tools/csv-compare/README.md

 The default settings for csv compare to read a csv file are:
  1. one dataset per line (CRLF or LF does not matter)
- 2. first column contains the time
+ 2. first column contains the time and its heading is either "time" or "t"
  3. Default seperator is ";" you can set the delimiter with the -d flag
  4. When the csv contains double values and the delimiter is set to "," the double values have to be saved with a "." as decimal separator and/or they